abhishekchak52/QDW2025/README.md

 # Quantum Device Design Workshop 2025: Superconducting Qubits

-A repository for LF Lab's workshop materials for the [QDW](https://qdw-ucla.squarespace.com/) 2025 workshop at UCLA.
+A repository for LF Lab and [`scqubit`](https://scqubits.readthedocs.io/en/latest/) workshop materials for the [QDW](https://qdw-ucla.squarespace.com/) 2025 workshop at UCLA.

 ## Table of Contents